NoOneObserves/odin/project-recipes-2.0/README.md

 ## Thoughts and Process
-First of all, I used canva to decide the new style for the website: consequently, I modified the homepage to make it more visually interactive.
+First of all, I used canva to decide the new style for the website: consequently, I modified the homepage (the html file) to make it more visually interactive.

 The part where I list the recipes, was the hardest part to program especially with the margins.
 In fact, I couldn't align the subparagraphs.